sly & the family stone

 His family's group were called the Stewart Four, a band with which Sly played the drums and some guitar sessions.

-They recorded the tune 'On The Battlefield For My Lord', which became a single.
+They recorded the tunes 'On The Battlefield' b/w 'Walking In The Name Of Jesus', which became a single.

 When Sly attended High School, he performed in various clubs and bars and sang with the groups, the Vicanes and Joe Piazza And The Continentals.